 Clark says: “If people give voice to things that leaders can actually action and make a difference on, they can create change.
 People feel like they’re part of a process of improvement.
 They become more engaged, they trust more.
 Then the company grows in value, grows in trust – grows in what people always thought engagement would deliver.
 Which is better, healthier companies, full of productive, innovative people who are connected not just to their work but also to the agenda of the whole organisation at the very top level.”

-To have truly engaged teams, says McKee, you need three elements:
+To have good employee engagement, says McKee, you need three elements:

 - A meaningful vision of the future